Squirrels in New York City’s Parks

 Meet our cute park pals—the many, many squirrels that call New York City's parks home.
 A true New Yorker, our squirrels play a major role in greeting park lovers and helping to nourish our trees.

-All of the squirrels in New York City are eastern grey squirrels.
-Even the darker grey or black or brown-rusty color squirrels are all eastern grey squirrels!
+The majority of squirrels in New York City are eastern grey squirrels.
+Even the darker grey or black or brown-rusty colored squirrels are all eastern grey squirrels!